 Max provides strategic insight, policy intelligence and programme leadership, and enables collaboration and engagement between ACF members.
 This includes leading the Association of Charitable Foundations’ 'Stronger Foundations' initiative, the largest foundation engagement and change programme globally to date.
 Max previously led the high-impact Transition to Adulthood Alliance (T2A) campaign for Barrow Cadbury Trust.
 Max’s current roles include: Member of the Charities SORP (Statement of Recommended Practice) Committee; Member of the DAFNE (Donors’ and Foundations’ Network in Europe) Legal Affairs Committee; and Trustee of Revolving Doors Agency - a national research and policy charity.

-You can find Max on Twitter
+You can find Max on Twitter and Linkedin.

 Sufina Ahmad MBE, Director, John Ellerman Foundation